A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Conclusions

 \section{Conclusions}

 This work is part of a larger ecosystem of simulations and analyses which will be used to optimize and prepare for the \textit{Roman} High-Latitude Time-Domain Survey.
 One of the key elements of this work is that the catalog-level simulations are explicitly tied to the image-level simulations.
-Follow-up analyses, like pixel-level simulations of prism spectroscopy with accurate SN host SEDs, can utilize the images created here.
+Follow-up analyses, like pixel-level simulations of prism spectroscopy with accurate SN~Ia host SEDs, can utilize the images created here.

 One main follow-up program is on improving the difference-imaging pipeline.
 In recent surveys, typically two pipelines are written --- one for fast turn-around of transient detection and another with more accurate control of systematic uncertainties.
 Examples of the former typically use image convolution and examples of the latter typically involve the scene-modelling approach.
-One particularly interesting analysis would be to examine whether the ``surface-brightness anomaly," which shows unaccounted scatter in the uncertainty estimates of SN flux near bright galaxies, is seen in the \textit{Roman} image differences \citep{kessler_difference_imaging}.
+One particularly interesting analysis would be to examine whether the ``surface-brightness anomaly," which shows unaccounted scatter in the uncertainty estimates of SN~Ia flux near bright galaxies, is seen in the \textit{Roman} image differences \citep{kessler_difference_imaging}.
+A first use case would be to run the forward-modeling pipeline from \cite{Rubin21} on the images created here, as that study has indicated the anomaly may not be present for photometry of Roman images.

 Another follow-up program is to create joint simulations of LSST and \textit{Roman} images.
-There is currently focus on joint processing for weak-lensing studies, but a similar effort would benefit SN studies owing to increasing the wavelength and depth range.
+There is currently focus on joint processing for weak-lensing studies, but a similar effort would benefit SN~Ia studies owing to increasing the wavelength and depth range.
 Studies of this kind could be particularly fruitful for transient detection probabilities that are highly dependent on pixel-level effects or nonstandard image processing --- e.g., transients near the cores of bright galaxies (includes lensed SNe, nuclear transients, quasars), as well as fast transients of various types, or very rare and faint transients like caustic-crossing stars and Population~III~SNe.
 These future studies can leverage recent data releases with more NIR coverage of transients for better modeling of the transients (e.g. \citealp{Jones22}).